Boxer Anthony Joshua chills out. / Instagram

 THE ICE AGE

-Back in the disco era, Dr. Gabe Mirkin literally wrote the book on sports medicine (titled The Sports Medicine Book, duh) in which he coined the term RICE (rest, ice, compression, elevation).
+Back in the disco era, Dr. Gabe Mirkin literally wrote the book on sports medicine (titled The Sports Medicine Book) in which he coined the term RICE (rest, ice, compression, elevation).
 For decades afterwards, this was the standard treatment for athletic injuries and sore muscles.
 Worldwide, from grade schools to pro leagues, coaches preached to athletes: Ice your aching joints and sore muscles.

 But in the 21st century, researchers have been casting doubts.
 In 2014, a seismic rumble jolted the sports medicine field when Dr. Mirkin himself wrote: “Coaches have used my RICE guideline for decades, but now it appears that both ice and complete rest may delay healing, instead of helping.”
 The doctor’s mea culpa manifesto was entitled “Why Ice Delays Recovery,” and in it he highlighted some paradigm-shifting findings.

-ANTI COLD THERAPY
+ANTI COLD TUB THERAPY

 Let’s look at the research.
 A study of athletes who exercised so intensely they developed severe muscle breakdown and soreness found that cold packs delayed swelling but also recovery.